pakastin/teston/README.md

 # test
-Similar to tape, but with ES6 module support, simpler subtest creation and nice indentation (w.i.p).
+Similar to tape, but with ES6 module support, simpler subtest syntax and nice indentation (w.i.p).
 Currently not TAP-compliant.

 ## Installation
 ```